 It also includes System Demos, Continuous Integration, Minimum Viable Products, and others in order to deal better with uncertainty.

 And there’s no assumption that predictability will be absolute.
 A program/ART that achieves 80% predictability is considered within a reasonable range.
 And this predictability is measured in achieving outcomes, not delivering stories or points.
-This supports agility of adjusting what features we deliver and how as long as we focus on achieving the outcomes the business is focused on.
+This supports agility in adjusting what features we deliver and how as long we focus on achieving the outcomes the business is focused on.

 SAFe allows you to defer integration and hardening to the end of the Program Increment

 Not really.
 SAFe used to have a Hardening iteration but it’s been decommissioned for years now.
-The Innovation and Planning iteration is the place to take a breather, do some innovation activities that work better when you can clear your head and focus on them (Which doesn’t mean by the way that innovation isn’t allowed or needed throughout the PI), reflect on the current PI and plan for the next PI. integration and hardening is part of the definition of Done that each team strives for within every 2-week iteration.
+The Innovation and Planning iteration is the place to take a breather, and do some innovation activities that work better when you can clear your head and focus on them (Which doesn’t mean by the way that innovation isn’t allowed or needed throughout the PI), reflect on the current PI and plan for the next PI. integration and hardening is part of the definition of Done that each team strives for within every 2-week iteration.
 The System Demo that happens every 2 weeks is an opportunity to review the whole integrated system increment, get transparency for where you are, and inspect and adapt the plan for the rest of the PI accordingly.

 What you could do about this as a SAFe practitioner/trainer

 On an ongoing implementation, one useful thing you could do is run a workshop reflecting on the Scrum Guide and what are some key gaps to consider addressing.
 I’ve done this in one of my larger financial tech clients and it was a pivot point in the implementation.
-We looked specifically at the Scrum Master and Product Owner roles, identified a lot of gaps and changed our perspective about these roles.
+We looked specifically at the Scrum Master and Product Owner roles identified a lot of gaps and changed our perspective about these roles.

 What you could do about this as a Professional Scrum practitioner/trainer